Just the tip

 So it's not surprising that some people are completely oblivious to the fact that tipping your dive guide or instructor is a "thing".
 It's an odd and slightly awkward topic to approach, especially coming from the other side of the planet where the custom is not as traditional.

-Remember the day your dive instructor helped you nail that frustrating skill you were struggling to master?
+Remember though the day your dive instructor helped you nail that frustrating skill you were struggling to master?
 It took a bit more time and work than cracking open a quick beer bottle, didn't it?
 Although, there is a lot to be said about cracking open beer bottles whilst juggling 24 other tasks and entertaining drunk people.
 But that's another story.

 It's a flooded and competitive industry and you will notice the costs don't rise with inflation to keep it affordable for customers, while the increasing bills still have to be paid.